NicoHood/HID/Readme.md

 Put all files into *sketchbook/hardware/HID/*. **You have to rename the folder HID-master to HID.**

 **Your sketchbook folder should look like this:**

 ![Installation Picture](pictures/installation.png)

+Ensure that under File->Preferences the correct sketchbook folder is selected. **Restart the IDE.**

 If you like to, you can add the keywords.txt to your Arduino IDE so that words like 'Gamepad' are highlighted.
 Replace the file in *arduino-1.6.0/lib/keywords.txt* with the *keywords.txt* provided in this project.